Zookeeper and Animal Trainer

 Why can't cats be trained to sit, stay, or heel like dogs can?

-Asked by luke almost 12 years ago
+Asked by luke over 12 years ago

 Great question, Luke!
 Cats are often much more difficult to train than dogs, and the reason makes perfect sense from an evolutionary perspective.
 Cats have evolved to be mostly solitary hunters, so they are much more self-sufficient and independent than pack animals like dogs and wolves.
 Dogs are already hard-wired to respond to social cues from their pack mates, so this behavior is easily redirected into training sessions.
 (And nowadays, we just happen to be their pack mates!)